Bidenomics: Sanity in post-Covid world, but expect no instant big changes

 -

-Personal vs institutional, bilateral “favouritism” vs multilateralism, mood vs process, bluster vs restraint, mercurial vs considered...
-Donald Trump’s international economic policy was a populist mix of harking back to “splendid isolation”, muscular 'my way or the highway' approach, and his 'art of the deal'.
+Donald Trump's international economic policy was a populist mix of harking back to splendid isolation, muscular 'my way or the highway' approach, and his 'art of the deal'.
 At its heart, though, it had a domestic focus.
-It was left to the bureaucracy to keep trade discussions going — distinct from Trump’s tweets.
+It was left to the bureaucracy to keep trade discussions going — distinct from Trump's tweets.

-As Joe Biden shapes to his trade policy, he faces a vastly changed world from what he left in 2016:
+As Joe Biden shapes to his trade policy, he faces a vastly changed world from what he left in 2016.
+The four they things that will need immediate attention include:

-* Covid: “Rebuilding” the US economy (not just capital markets) will drive policy.
+Covid: Rebuilding the US economy and not just capital markets alone will drive policy.
 A challenge bigger than the 'Great Depression' and the global financial crisis is exacerbated by accelerating technological changes making whole industries obsolete.

-* China: It has become an adversary for global dominance, not an opportunity.
-The China story gets even more complex with the developing Russia-China “axis” in play.
+China: It has become an adversary for global dominance, not an opportunity.
+The China story gets even more complex now with the developing Russia-China axis in play.

 A weaker dollar, driven by Covid response: Biden will seek a fresh stimulus package and invest in reviving infrastructure.
 Result will be higher government borrowing and fiscal deficits.
 This may lead to a "weak dollar" for the medium term.
 A weak dollar becomes even more viable given the US' self-sufficiency in energy, and a push to boost exports.